BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - **Shattered Spirit** `PASSIVE`

-At the start of the Move Phase, before the Declare Heroic Actions Step, Thrain must take an Intelligence Test.
-If the test is passed, Thrain acts normally during the turn.
-If the test is passed on a double (i.e., both dice show the same score) then until the end of the turn, Thrain increases his Attacks to 3, his Strength to 4, and gains the [Fearless] special rule.
-If the test is failed, then the opposing player controls Thrain as if he was one of their models, and will Activate Thrain during their own Activation Phase.
-Though he is being controlled by the opposing player, Thrain cannot be targeted with shooting attacks, Magical Powers or special rules that affect enemy models.
-Additionally, if Thrain was a Good model, then other Good models cannot make Strikes against him should they beat him in a Combat or make Shooting Attacks if he would be In The Way as with any other Good model.
+At the start of the Move Phase, before the Declare Heroic Actions Step, Thráin must take an Intelligence Test.
+If the test is passed, Thráin acts normally during the turn.
+If the test is passed on a double (i.e., both dice show the same score) then until the end of the turn, Thráin increases his Attacks to 3, his Strength to 4, and gains the [Fearless] special rule.
+If the test is failed, then the opposing player controls Thráin as if he was one of their models, and will Activate Thráin during their own Activation Phase.
+Though he is being controlled by the opposing player, Thráin cannot be targeted with shooting attacks, Magical Powers or special rules that affect enemy models.
+Additionally, if Thráin was a Good model, then other Good models cannot make Strikes against him should they beat him in a Combat or make Shooting Attacks if he would be In The Way as with any other Good model.

 - **Gandalf's Intervention** `ACTIVE`

-If when Thrain takes his Intelligence Test for his Shattered Spirit special rule he is within 3" of a friendly Gandalf the Grey, then he may alter a single dice rolled as part of his Intelligence Test by 1, either up or down.
-If after this alteration the score of the Intelligence Test is a double, then Thrain may gain the benefits of rolling a double as described in his Shattered Spirit special rule.
+If when Thráin takes his Intelligence Test for his Shattered Spirit special rule he is within 3" of a friendly Gandalf the Grey, then he may alter a single dice rolled as part of his Intelligence Test by 1, either up or down.
+If after this alteration the score of the Intelligence Test is a double, then Thráin may gain the benefits of rolling a double as described in his Shattered Spirit special rule.

 </div>